 This useful tip shows you how to capture an error message pop-up or the settings of a program or to capture something showing up on the computer screen as follows;

-- Open the Windows Paint program; for Vista™ & Windows 7™, Left-Click on the lower left Windows™ Icon and type in Paint and it will appear in the list above.
-For Windows XP™; Left-Click , Left-Click , Left-Click , Left-Click to start it.
+2. Open the Windows Paint program; for Vista™ & Windows 7™, Left-Click on the lower left Windows™ Icon Left-click and start typing for quick access to files and utilities! and type in Paint and it will appear in the list above.
+For Windows XP™; Left-Click XP Start Button, Left-Click All Programs, Left-Click Accessories, Left-Click Paint to start it.

 [Troubleshoot: On laptops you may need to hold the Function [Fn Key] for the Print Screen key to work.]